 Mission + Vision

-Bartram’s Garden is a 45-acre National Historic Landmark, operated by the John Bartram Association in cooperation with Philadelphia Parks and Recreation.
-It is a destination and an outdoor classroom, living laboratory, and membership organization for ever-expanding audiences―over 50,000 each year and counting.
+Bartram’s Garden is a public park and 50-acre National Historic Landmark, operated by the non-profit John Bartram Association in cooperation with Philadelphia Parks and Recreation and welcoming an estimated 100,000 visitors each year.

 - Horticulture: Carrying on our botanical heritage, leading the way in the propagation of the Bartram plant collection, and reestablishing healthy land and river ecosystems to showcase best practices in conservation and watershed management.